 Many products require a CE marking before they can be sold in the European Economic Area (EEA).
 This marking proves your product has been assessed and meets EU requirements for safety, health and environmental protection.

 Find out more about CE markings.

 Deutsches Institut für Normung (DIN) has responsibility for standardisation, certification and assessment in Germany.

-You should consider taking out product liability insurance if you manufacture or supply a physical product that is sold or given away for free.
+You should consider taking out product liability insurance if you manufacture or supply a physical product.

 Labelling your products for Germany